dmac/genesis/README.md

 View demo site at http://localhost:8000

+This project includes a renderer in addition to the map generator, but it's separate from the map generation algorithm.
+You can take the JSON output of the map generator and use it however you please.

 ## Examples

 Parameters like size and distribution of land are configurable, so you can have one large land-mass or a lot